Cardiovascular Disease Prevention and Management (CVD)

 - Develop and deliver region wide education and training on detection and management of high-risk conditions, heart failure and secondary prevention,

-- To facilitate development of local clinical leadership network to ensure sustainability of initiative implemented during the programme,
+- To facilitate development of local clinical leadership to ensure sustainability of initiative implemented during the programme,

 - To support clinical service redesign and pathway transformation to improve the patient journey, introduce efficiencies and reduce unwarranted variation in access to diagnostic tests, guideline mandated / evidence-based therapies and support services.